-The Complainant maintains that the Respondent lacks rights or legitimate interests in the disputed domain name because the Complainant never authorised the Respondent to register its trademark as a domain name, the Complainant never licensed its trademark to the Complainant, and because the disputed domain name does not resolve to an active website since its registration.
-Given the distinctiveness and reputation of the Complainant's trademark, the Complainant contends that the disputed domain name has been registered in order to prevent it from reflecting its mark in a corresponding domain name.
-Thus, the Respondent registered and used the disputed domain name to create a likelihood of confusion with the Complainant's trademark.
+The Complainant maintains that the Respondent lacks rights or legitimate interests in the Disputed domain name because the Complainant is not affiliated with nor has it ever authorised the Respondent to register its trademark as a domain name, the Complainant has never licensed its trademark to the Respondent, and because the Disputed domain name does not resolve to an active website since its registration, but to a parking webpage.
+Given the distinctiveness and reputation of the Complainant's trademark, the Complainant contends that the Disputed domain name has been registered in order to prevent it from reflecting its mark in a corresponding domain name.
+Thus, the Respondent registered and used the Disputed domain name to create a likelihood of confusion with the Complainant's trademark.

-According to the Complainant, given the reputation of the BOEHRINGER INGELHEIM trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark and this is evidence of the fact that the disputed domain name was registered in bad faith.
+According to the Complainant, given the distinctiveness and reputation of the BOEHRINGER INGELHEIM trademark, the Respondent registered the Disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed misspelled way and this is evidence of the fact that the Disputed domain name was registered in bad faith.

-With respect to use in bad faith, the Complainant points out that the incorporation of a famous trademark into a domain name, coupled with an inactive website, may be evidence of bad faith registration and use.
-According to the Complainant, the Respondent has maintained the disputed domain name in order to prevent the Complainant from registering its trademark as a domain name.
-Furthermore, the Respondent did not reply to the cease and desist letter of the Complainant, failing to invoke any circumstance that could demonstrate its good faith in the registration and use of the disputed domain name.
-For all this reasons, the Complainant concludes that the Respondent registered and used the disputed domain name in bad faith.
+With respect to use in bad faith, the Complainant points out that the Respondent used the Disputed domain name as a parking webpage with sponsored links, with the purpose of attracting internet traffic for commercial gain, which is a clear indication of bad faith.
+According to the Complainant, the Respondent has maintained the Disputed domain name in order to prevent the Complainant from registering its trademark as a domain name.

+For all these reasons, the Complainant concludes that the Respondent registered and used the Disputed domain name in bad faith.